nalej/docs/devices/devices-1.md

 ### Web Interface

-In the device group view, we can easily access its configuration by clicking on the link highlighted below.
+In the main view, we can easily access the configuration of a specific device group by clicking on the **Configuration** button in the Options menu.

 ![Device group configuration option](../.gitbook/assets/devicesoptions%20%282%29.png)